Week of 4/5/26:

 1 | Theme Reflection - “Filled with Power”

-The story of the Church begins not with strength but with Spirit.
+The story of the Church begins not with their own strength but with the Spirit.

 In Acts 1–4, the disciples wait, pray and are filled with power from on high.

-What begins in an upper room spills into the streets - tongues of fire, voices of courage, lives made new.
-The same Spirit who hovered over creation now fills creation’s witnesses.
+What begins in an upper room spills into the streets - tongues of fire, Spirit empowered voices, lives made new.
+The same Spirit who hovered over creation (Gen. 1:2) now fills God’s people.

 In Romans 1–2, Paul declares that the gospel itself is “the power of God for salvation.”
-Power is not found in eloquence or effort but in the presence of God within His people.
+Power is not found in eloquence or effort but in the presence of God within His people (Eph.
+3:16-19).

-To Be the Church - Filled with Power is to live from divine presence, not human performance.
-The Spirit’s power is not given merely for comfort but courage, not to make us impressive to others, but to make Christ known more fully.
+To Be the Church — Filled with Power is to rely on God’s presence for power rather than our own strength or competence.
+The Spirit’s power is not given merely for comfort but for courage, not to make us impressive to others, but to make Christ known more fully (John 15:26).

 2 | Daily Reading Rhythm